onsip/sipjs.com/content/api/0.5.0/incomingMessage.md

 ### `to`

-`SIP.NameAddrHeader` - Instance representing the from header value of the SIP message.
+`SIP.NameAddrHeader` - Instance representing the to header value of the SIP message.

 ### `to_tag`